jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/Editor.md

 updatedAt: Wed Apr 23 2025 07:44:10 GMT+0000 (Coordinated Universal Time)
 ---

-To accelerate the build experience, Jigx Builder has a YAML editor that includes IntelliSense for code completion, predefined code snippets, and preloads with scaffolding ready to add your Jigx files in the correct structure needed to build app solutions.&#x20;
+To accelerate the build experience, Jigx Builder has a YAML editor that includes IntelliSense for code completion, predefined code snippets, and preloads with scaffolding ready to add your Jigx files in the correct structure needed to build app solutions.

 ## Solution scaffolding

 By default Jigx creates scaffolding when loading a new project in Jigx Builder.
 We recommend avoiding naming new files with the same name in the scaffolding.
-Words used by the Jigx system include actions, components, jig, databases, datasources, functions, and index. &#x20;
+Words used by the Jigx system include actions, components, jig, databases, datasources, functions, and index.

 | Folder              | Default File         | Description                                                                                                                                                                                                                                                                                                           |
 | ------------------- | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |